Deformed SPDE models with an application to spatial modeling of significant wave height: Results of case study

 \subsection{Comparison stationarity/non-stationarity}

 The results of the previous subsection suggest that the non-stationary model is needed for the data.
 However, a relevant question is whether the fitted non-stationary model explains the distribution of the data significantly better than a fitted stationary model.
 To answer this, we also fitted a stationary anisotropic model to the data.
-Since the likelihood function is explicitly available for the models, we can perform a likelihood ratio test between the two models.
+Since the likelihood function is explicitly available and the two models are nested, we can perform a likelihood-ratio test between them.
 Here, the stationary model is considered to be the baseline model so the non-stationary model represent the more flexible alternative.
 The statistic we consider is the logarithm of the ratio between the maximum likelihood values of the two models,

 The null hypothesis is that the stationary model explains the data as well as the non-stationary one.
-The parameter space $\Theta_0$ is the subspace of parameter values which yields a stationary model and $\Theta$ is the full parameter space of the non-stationary model.
+The parameter space $\Theta_0$ is the subspace of parameter values which yields a stationary model ($k=0$ in Equation~\eqref{eq:cosineSeries}) and $\Theta$ is the full parameter space of the non-stationary model (in our case $k=4$ in Equation~\eqref{eq:cosineSeries}).
 The null hypothesis is rejected if $\lambda < c$ for some critical value $c$.
 We cannot compute $c$ for a given significance level explicitly.
-However, since the number of realizations of the spatial observations are rather big ($585$) it is reasonable to consider asymptotic results.
+However, since the number of realizations of the spatial observations are rather big, $585$, it is reasonable to consider asymptotic results.
 Using that the distribution of $-2\lambda$ converges to a $\chi^2_{df}$-distribution \citep[Theorem 10.3.3]{lit:casella} it is possible to compute $c$.
-Here, the degrees of freedom $df$ equals the difference between the number of parameters in the two models, in our case $df = 72$.
+Here, the degrees of freedom, $df$, equals the difference between the number of parameters in the two models, in our case $df = 72$.
 This means that $c = -\frac{1}{2}F^{-1}_{\chi^2_{72}}(1-\alpha)$ where $\alpha$ is a chosen significance level and $F^{-1}_{\chi^2_{df}}$ is the quantile function of the chi-square distribution.
 Choosing for instance $\alpha = 10^{-4}$ yields $c = -62.688$.
 The observed value of $\lambda$ is $2.652\cdot 10^6 - 2.907\cdot 10^6 = -2.55\cdot 10^5$, clearly $\lambda \ll -62.688$ and the non-stationary model is significantly better according to the test even with an extremely low significance level.
 Because of the large likelihood difference, the non-stationary model is also preferable according to the Akaike information criterion \citep{lit:akaike}.